 The weight of a newborn Pitbull puppy depends upon the size of their mom, and how many siblings are in the litter, among other factors.
 But anywhere between 7 and 10 oz is in the normal range.

-In their first week, newborn Pitbull puppies won’t have their eyes or ears open.
+In their first week, they won’t have their eyes or ears open.
 But, they have enough strength in their front paws to pull themselves to mom.
-One week old Pitbull puppies can’t regulate their own temperature, so need their mother.
 They’ll spend pretty much all of their time eating or sleeping.

-At two weeks old, baby Pitbull puppies will start to open their eyes.
-And, they will start to grow quickly.
+At two weeks old, baby Pitbull puppies start to open their eyes and grow quickly.
 In fact, a Pitbull puppy will add around 5 to 10% of his body weight by the end of this week.